 NPR has been profiling some of the Republicans who are considering a presidential run in 2012, to find out what first sparked their interest in politics.
 Read more of those profiles.

 The 75-year-old Texas congressman packs halls on college campuses.
 His campaign volunteers often look too young to shave.
-And even at a recent New York City book signing, it was surprising to see how many teenagers and 20-somethings line up for an autograph clutching Paul's new book, Liberty Defined.
+And even at a recent New York City book signing, it's surprising how many teenagers and 20-somethings are lined up for an autograph, clutching Paul's new book, Liberty Defined.

 Sixteen-year-old Rob Gray says the age of the crowd doesn't seem odd to him.

 It's "the old canard of the young being more open-minded than the old," he says.

 Paul, the world's most unlikely teen idol, is running again for president.